Licence Checker England

 Does mandatory HMO licensing apply in Blackburn with Darwen Borough Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Blackburn with Darwen Borough Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Blackburn with Darwen Borough Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Blackburn with Darwen Borough Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Blackburn with Darwen Borough Council?